QuEraComputing/GenericTensorNetworks.jl/README.md

 To update, just type `up` in the package mode.

-We recommend using **Julia version >= 1.7**, otherwise your program can suffer from significant (exponential in tensor dimension) overheads when permuting the dimensions of a large tensor.
+We recommend you to use **Julia version >= 1.7**, otherwise your program can suffer from significant (exponential in tensor dimension) overheads when permuting the dimensions of a large tensor.
 If you have to use an older version Julia, you can overwrite the `LinearAlgebra.permutedims!` by adding the following patch to your own project.

 ```julia